Naturalisation

 The Maltese Citizenship Act foresees that foreigners or stateless persons may apply for citizenship in Malta, making no specific mention of beneficiaries of international protection.[1]
-Their access to naturalisation, although technically falling under the broader category of ‘foreigners’ is further regulated by an internal Government policy that requires a minimum 10-year residence period for refugees and a 20-year period for subsidiary protection beneficiaries.
+Their access to naturalisation, although technically falling under the broader category of ‘foreigners’ is further regulated by an internal Government policy.
+Practitioners working with refugees noticed that in 2024 this policy was amended to require a minimum 15-year residence period for refugees (formerly ten years) and a 20-year period for subsidiary protection beneficiaries.
 In practice, subsidiary protection beneficiaries’ applications are not usually considered.
+Naturalisation through marriage is also open to protection beneficiaries under the same conditions as other non-Maltese nationals.

 The conditions to be able to apply include a residence in Malta throughout the 12 months immediately preceding the date of application and a residence in Malta for periods amounting in the aggregate to a minimum of four years, during the six years preceding the above period of 12 months.
 Applicants must also be of good character and have an adequate knowledge of the Maltese or the English languages.[2]